• Home

 • Recipes

-You are here: Home / Baby Boomer Wellness / Longevity / Celebrities and Others Who Were Longevity Rule Breakers
+You are here: Home / Baby Boomer Wellness / Longevity / Longevity Rule Breakers: Celebrity Secrets to a Long Life

-No matter what you hear about how to live a long and healthy life, there will always be longevity rule breakers who make it to 90 and beyond.
+No matter what you hear about how to live a long and healthy life, there will always be longevity rule breakers who make it to 90 and beyond doing everything wrong.

 George Burns smoked cigars, drank hard liquor, and most likely never worked out in a gym.
 Nevertheless, he lived to be 100 years young.
-His great sense of humor and the fact that he always stayed busy, working well into his 90’s, were part of the reason he lived to be a centenarian.
-Much of it had to do with his attitude toward life:
+His great sense of humor, the fact that he always stayed busy and worked well into his 90s, and his positive attitude toward life, contributed to him becoming a centenarian.

 Whatever happens to you in life, whatever comes to you, welcome them with an “I love it attitude.”
 Develop a positive attitude.
 Don’t allow negative thoughts.
 Avoid mixing with negative people.
 Avoid watching the TV news.
 It’s not uplifting.